-PREREQUISITE - Grade C in Year 10 Science Extension or Grade B in Science Advance and strong marks in the Chemistry topics
+PREREQUISITE - Grade C in Year 10 Science Extension with strong marks in the Chemistry topic

 Chemistry is the study of materials and substances and the transformations they undergo through interactions and the transfer of energy.
 Chemists can use an understanding of chemical structures and processes to adapt, control and manipulate systems to meet particular economic, environmental and social needs.
 This includes addressing the global challenges of climate change and security of water, food and energy supplies, and designing processes to maximise the efficient use of Earth's finite resources.
 Chemistry develops students' understanding of the key chemical concepts and models of structure, bonding, and chemical change, including the role of chemical, electrical and thermal energy.
 Students learn how models of structure and bonding enable chemists to predict properties and reactions and to adapt these for particular purposes.